 Fresh Pretty Cure! has Setsuna Higashi/Eas defecting from Labyrinth, undergoing a Disney Death, and in the process becoming Cure Passion, Fourth Ranger to the girls—all in episode 23.
 At the end of the series, her ex-comrades Westar and Soular join her on the side as good as well, also suffering a Disney Death when it happens.

 And now we have to add Princess Twilight (Prince Kanata's sister Towa) to the mix, as she's been cleansed from Dyspear's evil brainwashing and, in the same fashion that Cure Passion was born (but also without the Disney Death), became Cure Scarlet.
 Shut and Lock also eventually turn for the finale.

 Scar and Lust both have one in Fullmetal Alchemist; however, in both cases, Redemption Equals Death, as Scar is killed protecting the citizens of Lior, his last act being to save Alphonse, while Lust was killed by Wrath as she tried to help Edward save his brother.

-Also, arguably, Wrath from the movie, Conqueror of Shambala, who leads Alphonse to Amestris Central City so he can open a portal to Earth, and also fights the other remaining homunculus besides himself, Gluttony.
+Also, arguably, Wrath from the movie, Fullmetal Alchemist: The Conqueror of Shamballa, who leads Alphonse to Amestris Central City so he can open a portal to Earth, and also fights the other remaining homunculus besides himself, Gluttony.
 But again, Redemption Equals Death, since Wrath willingly sacrifices himself so Alphonse can open the portal, though he says himself all his wants to do is see his mother again in the afterlife.
 He gets to.

 Zelgadis's two henchmen Zolf and Rodimus in the first season, as well as Rezo.
 Zelgadis is also established as a villain early on, but the Spoiler Opening notes his turn ahead of time.